 Terms of reference for all Committees can be found on the Council's website.
-Clear delegation arrangements are set out in the Finance and Contract Rules, which form part of the Council's Constitution.
+Clear delegation arrangements are set out in the Finance and Contract Rules, which form part of 2015-2016 Statement of Accounts Page 244 the Council's Constitution.
 The Council's Constitution was last updated in October 2014 following changes to the senior management structure.
 The Finance and Contract Rules were last updated in 2011-2012 and a review has commenced during financial year 2015-2016.